kenoiobi/gollum/Home.md

-This is a wiki project for chinese/japanese
+This is a wiki project for japanese